Weird-Ghosts/babyghosts/content/index.md

 ## who we are

 The Baby Ghosts Studio Development Fund is the nonprofit arm of [Weird Ghosts](https://weirdghosts.ca), a Canadian impact fund that invests in early-stage video game studios run by underrepresented founders.
+[Learn more about us](/about).

 ::